openshift/enhancements/dev-guide/cluster-version-operator/user/reconciliation.md

     ```

     would block until the in-cluster ClusterOperator reported `operator` at version 4.1.0.
-* Not degraded (except during initialization, where we ignore the degraded status)
+* Not degraded (except during initialization, where we simply propagate the degraded status to the overall initialization status)

 ### CustomResourceDefinition